neerajsingh0101/handy/README.md

-# handy provides follwing tools
+# A Rails3 compliant gem which provides followings rake tasks#

 ##rake handy:db:backup##
 Creates a dump of data and structure which can been safely backed up